Turbocharger and Supercharger and Naturally aspirated

 Centrifugal Supercharger

-Centrifugal Superchargers is connected using rain gear which is connected to the larger gear which is directly connected to the crankshaft.
-This centrifugal supercharger has a gear ratio (4.4:1) generally, with every one crankshaft rotation, the impeller rotates around 4 times.
-It is a very efficient and the most common used supercharger.
-They are small, lightweight and attached to the front of the engine and easy to install compared to root and twin-supercharger, they produce less heat and an intercooler can be installed with it easily.
+Centrifugal Superchargers are connected using rain gear which is connected to the larger gear which is directly connected to the crankshaft.
+This centrifugal supercharger has a gear ratio (4.4:1).
+Generally, with every crankshaft rotation, the impeller rotates around 4 times.
+It is a very efficient and the most commonly used supercharger.
+They are small, lightweight attached to the front of the engine and easy to install compared to root and twin screw superchargers, They produce less heat and an intercooler can be installed easily.

 Advantages: